Shashi-Biradar/Expense-Tracker/README.md

 Libraries:

-pandas → for handling tabular data

-sqlite3  → for database storage
+MySql → for database storage